-School's nearly back in session: a full list of when classes start for each district
+School's nearly back in session: A full list of when classes start for each district

 Latest Weather Blog

-School's nearly back in session: a full list of when classes start for each district
+School's nearly back in session: A full list of when classes start for each district

 Students around the capital area are preparing to start school in just a few days.
 Here is a full list of each district's first day of school: